otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-05-validation-seeding-query-parameters-deployment.md

 ## Setup Script

 Setting up your development environment can be time-consuming.
-To make it easier, I have provided a setup script called `setup.sh` in the **lecture-notes > utils** directory.
+To make it easier, I have provided a setup script called `setup.sh` in the **lecture-notes** directory.

 The script will: